Mark-Dou/AIGIDetectionBenchmark/README.md

   ProGAN, StyleGAN, StyleGAN2, BigGAN, CycleGAN, StarGAN, GauGAN, and DeepFake.

-  These datasets are sourced from benchmarks:[CNNSpot](https://github.com/peterwang512/CNNDetection)
+  These datasets are sourced from benchmarks: [CNNSpot](https://github.com/peterwang512/CNNDetection)

 - **Diffusion model-generated images**:
   For the DMs dataset, we collect 19 types of SOTA DMs, including: